3/16/08

 2) Divert needed resources and attention away from very real cases of

-designated for the TVPA to go after violent assailants of women and children
+dollars designated for the TVPA to go after violent assailants of women

 3) Put more power to arrest and prosecute people in the hands of Federal